 - Use air cleaners to clean indoor air

-So how should you go about removing dust mites and filtering out pollen, dust and other harmful bacteria infecting your living space?
+So how should you go about getting rid of dust mites and filtering out pollen, dust and other harmful bacteria invading your living space?
 High-efficiency whole-home air filters will eliminate pollen and other harmful particles from the indoor air and whole-home air purifiers can help purify the air.
-But to reduce or eliminate problems with dust mites you will need a different plan of attack.
-Dust mites generally grow in warm, damp environments, making the summer months ripe for them.
-However, central air conditioners cool and dehumidify the home and will help manage dust mites.
-During the summer months is also when air conditioners are running in homes, so a properly operating central air conditioner will reduce the impact of dust mites.
-However, when homeowners shut down their air conditioners in the early fall, relative humidity typical grows, which creates a positive breeding field for dust mites.
+But to reduce or eliminate problems with dust mites you will need a different approach.
+Dust mites generally thrive in warm, damp environments, making the summer months ripe for them.
+However, central air conditioners cool and dehumidify the home and will help control dust mites.
+During the summer months is also when air conditioners are running in homes, so a properly operating central air conditioner will lessen the impact of dust mites.
+However, when homeowners shut down their air conditioners in the early fall, relative humidity naturally rises, which creates a positive breeding ground for dust mites.
 Dust mites are also stirred up and whisked throughout your home when you first turn on your furnace on to heat your home in the fall.

-Improving your home’s indoor air quality is not as hard as it may sound.
-Service Experts has several selections for fighting allergy-inducing pollution inside your home.
+Improving your home’s indoor air quality is not as difficult as it may sound.
+Air Engineers Service Experts has several options for contending with allergy-inducing pollution inside your home.